 A plain-English explanation of this classification and the businesses it covers.

 KBLI 51109 (Other Passenger Air Transport) is the 5-digit Indonesian Standard Industrial Classification code for air transportation for other passengers.
-It sits within Transportation and Warehousing under the subgroup Air Passenger Transport in the official KBLI 2020 taxonomy maintained by Statistics Indonesia (BPS).
+It sits within Transportation and Warehousing under the subgroup Air Passenger Transport (major group 51) in the official KBLI 2020 taxonomy maintained by Statistics Indonesia (BPS).

 Any Indonesian or foreign-owned entity that intends to operate in air transportation for other passengers as a primary or secondary business activity must select this code on its NIB (Business Identification Number).
 The selected code determines the licensing instruments required, the issuing authority, and the ongoing compliance obligations.